Noticeboard

 We have introduced a text messaging service to contact patients, message will state "from your GP surgery".
 If you do NOT want us to contact you by this method, please contact reception.

-For everyday health conditions such as: Acne, Athlete's Foot, Diarrhoea, Haemorrhoids, Headlice, Groin Infection, Threadworms, Vaginal Thrush, Earwax, Mouth Ulcers, Oral Thrush, Scabies and Verrucae you can obtain advice and FREE treatment from your local pharmacy under the "Pharmacy First" scheme.
+For everyday health conditions such as: Acne, Athlete's Foot, Diarrhoea, Haemorrhoids, Headlice, Groin Infection, Sore throats, Threadworms, Vaginal Thrush, Earwax, Mouth Ulcers, Oral Thrush, Treatment for Shingles symptoms, Scabies and Verrucae you can obtain advice and FREE treatment from your local pharmacy under the "Pharmacy First" scheme.
 You do not need to contact the surgery.

 For young people aged 11-19 a new Text-a-Nurse service has been launched.
 This is a secure, confidential and anonymous service which 11-19 years olds can contact for advice on: emotional health and wellbeing, stress and anxiety, self-harm, alcohol and drugs, body image, smoking, bullying, sexual health, Covid-19 related worry and general health issues.
 Service is available Monday - Friday, 9am - 5pm during both term time and school holidays.
 Contact number for Northern Trust area is: 07480 635 982